 Our role as leaders, motivators, and educators will always be in demand.
 Our ability to be creative, inspire and engage clients is our greatest strength.
 We’re used to competition and challenges, whether it’s hitting a new personal best in the gym or studying anatomy and physiology, and just as muscles adapt to a stimulus, get stronger and learn to overcome resistance, we may need to apply these same principles to our fitness career.

-- Take a close look at your existing client profile and consider how your typical clients may be affected by economic uncertainty.
+Take A Close Look At Your Existing Client Profile - Consider how your typical clients may be affected by economic uncertainty.
 Older clients, who are mortgage free, with disposable income may be less likely to suffer in an economic downturn than those who are middle aged, with mortgages and in sectors that are often hit first.
 As clients age challenges to health often increase though.
 Making sure you are skilled to work with this population could be important in post EU Britain.
 Future Fit Training’s Exercise Referral for Health Management course will allow you to provide a more specialised service to these clients, as well as build a relationship with local GPs accepting referrals for those looking to manage and improve medical conditions.

 No-one knows for sure what will happen to Britain post EU, even the best economists can’t predict our future.
 Whatever unfolds those of us working in the fitness industry will continue to adapt and find ways to meet our clients’ needs, and all of us will be doing our best to not only survive but to actively thrive.